ppt000/mqtt_gateways/docs/source/overview.rst

 MQTT syntax in the future without touching the code.

 For a complete guide on how to develop an interface, go to :doc:`Tutorial <tutorial>`.

+For a more detailed description of the project, go to :doc:`Project Description <description>`.